Mobile Suit Gundam Thunderbolt: Compilation films

 A director's cut edition of the first season, titled Mobile Suit Gundam Thunderbolt: December Sky (機動戦士ガンダム サンダーボルト DECEMBER SKY, Kidō Senshi Gandamu Sandāboruto Dissenbā Sukai), was screened at selected 15 theaters in Japan from 25 June 2016 for a limited time of two weeks.
 A first-press "Complete Edition" Blu-ray/DVD set was available at screenings, with a regular edition following in stores on 29 July; A theatrical compilation film of the second season, titled Mobile Suit Gundam Thunderbolt: Bandit Flower (機動戦士ガンダム サンダーボルト BANDIT FLOWER, Kidō Senshi Gandamu Sandāboruto Banditto Furawā), was screened in Japanese theaters between 18 November and 1 December 2017.

 An English dub from NYAV Post was included on the December Sky Blu-ray; Right Stuf released an import edition on 5 July 2016.
 The film's English dub was screened at Tokyo's Shinjuku Piccadilly theater on 15 August 2016, as part of the annual Sunrise Festival.
 The inaugural Anime NYC convention hosted the second film's premiere screening on 19 November 2017.

 Reception

 By February 2025, the Mobile Suit Gundam Thunderbolt manga had sold over 5.5 million copies.
+By December 2025, it had over 6 million copies in circulation.

 The anime film compilations were praised for their audiovisual quality and bold tonal approach.
 Forbes characterized December Sky as a great but quite dark film that appealed to fans of the franchise's grittier elements, and described Bandit Flower as impressively animated, noting its Blu-ray release effectively highlighted its visual and musical strengths.
 Anime UK News similarly lauded December Sky as an exciting and emotionally powerful war film with exceptional action and music.

-The magazine-style portal AnimeHack highlighted the intentional musical contrast between Daryl’s oldies and Io’s aggressive free jazz, noting that this created an emotional counterpoint and heightened the intensity of the battle scenes during the film’s opening night event.
+The magazine-style portal AnimeHack highlighted the intentional musical contrast between Daryl's oldies and Io's aggressive free jazz, noting that this created an emotional counterpoint and heightened the intensity of the battle scenes during the film's opening night event.